Prior99/hyrest/docs/api-authorization.md

 ## Configuring the server

 If the server encounters an authorized route, a checker must be configured.
-A checker will receive [Express's](http://expressjs.com/de/api.html#req) as the first, and the [context](#context) as the second argument.
+A checker will receive [Express's request](http://expressjs.com/de/api.html#req) as the first, and the [context](#context) as the second argument.
 It should return `true` or `false`, with `true` meaning that the access should be allowed and `false` meaning, that a `401 UNAUTHORIZED` should be returned.